dancer1325/aws-sdk-java-v2/services-custom/dynamodb-enhanced/README.md

 ### Working with immutable data classes

+* DynamoDB Enhanced Client <- can map directly to and from -> immutable data classes | Java
+  * requirements of the immutable class
+    * should ONLY
+      * have -- getters
+      * be associated with -- separate builder class /
+        * -- used to construct -- instances of the immutable data class
+    * ALL method | immutable class / is NOT an override of `Object.class` or annotated with `@DynamoDbIgnore` -- must be a -- getter for an attribute
+    * ALL getter | immutable class -- must have a -- corresponding setter | builder class / has a case-sensitive matching name
+    * builder class -- must have a -- public default constructor OR public static method named 'builder' / takes NO parameters and returns an instance of the builder class | immutable class
+    * builder class -- must have a -- public method named 'build' / takes NO parameters and returns an instance of the immutable class
+  * `@DynamoDbImmutableThe` vs `@DynamoDbBean`
-* TODO:
+    * == very similar
-It is possible to have the DynamoDB Enhanced Client map directly to and from immutable data classes in Java.
-An immutable class is expected to only have getters and will also be associated with a separate builder class that is used to construct instances of the immutable data class.
-The DynamoDB annotation style for immutable classes is very similar to bean classes :

 ```java
 @DynamoDbImmutable(builder = Customer.Builder.class)